 - collaborated, published or shared funding with the applicants, or have plans to do so in the immediate future; or,

 - been employed by the institution, when an institution is the applicant; and/or

 - feel for any reason unable to provide an impartial review of the application.

-If a COI is suspected, please contact OCE’s Review and Results team at [email protected] for clarification as soon as possible.
+If a COI is suspected, please contact the OCE Program Manager listed in the program guidelines for clarification as soon as possible.

 If OCE deems a COI exists, the application will be assigned to another reviewer.

 Please note, OCE reserves the right to make the final decision regarding any potential COI.